EMD FT: Engine and powertrain

 The FT introduced a 16-cylinder version of the 567 (later 567A) series engine developing 1350 hp at 800 rpm.
 Designed specifically for railroad locomotives, this mechanically scavenged (Roots-blown) two stroke 45 degree V type, with an 8+1/2 in bore by 10 in stroke giving 567 cuin displacement per cylinder, remained in production until 1966.
 A D8 D.C. generator provides power to four D7 traction motors, two on each truck, one on each axle, in a B-B arrangement.
 The Blomberg design introduced here has been EMD's standard B truck, used with few exceptions through the F59PHI of 1994.
-EMD has built all its own components since 1939.
+EMD built all its own components after 1939.

 Only the four demonstrator FTs used the 567 U-Deck engine.
 Those engines were replaced in the demonstrators by 567 V-Deck engines before sale to the Southern in May 1941.
 All FT locomotives built between December 1940 and February 1943 used the 567 V-Deck engine.
 The 567 V-Deck engine was replaced in production with the 567A engine in May 1943.
 All subsequent FT locomotives built from May 1943 to the end of production in November 1945 used the 567A engine.